2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 ### Installing BTCPay Server on Hosted Env.
 (LunaNode)

-These steps will provide all the information necessary to start using BTCPay Server on LunaNode.
-There are many options on how to deploy the software.
+These steps will provide all the necessary information to get started using BTCPay Server on LunaNode.
+There are many options for deploying the software.
 You can find all details of BTCPay Server at https://docs.btcpayserver.org.

 #### Where do we start?

-In this part, you will familiarize yourself with LunaNode as the hosting provider, learn about the first steps of using your BTCPay Server, and learn how to go with Lightning Network.
+In this part, you will familiarize yourself with LunaNode as the hosting provider, learn about the first steps of using your BTCPay Server, and learn how to use with Lightning Network.
 After we have gone through all the steps, you can run a webshop or crowdfund platform accepting Bitcoin!

 This is one of many ways to deploy BTCPay Server.
-Read our documentation for more details,
+Read our documentation for more details.

 https://docs.btcpayserver.org.